comsterfpv/local-ocr/README.md

    `.webp`).
 2. Confirm the server URL, pick or type a model tag, and choose a PDF DPI (100/150/200/300; higher is sharper but slower — DPI only affects PDFs).
 3. `Start OCR`.
-Progress appears in the log; each PDF page is rendered and sent to the model in order.
+Each PDF page is rendered and sent to the model in order.

+While a job runs you can follow it in several places:

+- A **progress bar** with a page counter (`Page 3 / 12`) shows real progress —
+  a short render phase followed by recognition.
+- A **preview panel** displays a thumbnail of the page currently being read.
+- The **Result** tab fills with the recognized Markdown live, token by token, as the model streams it.
+A `Copy` button copies the full text to the clipboard.
+- The **Log** tab keeps the status messages.
+- The **Review** tab pairs each finished page's image with its text side by side, with `◀` / `▶` navigation for spot-checking quality.

+On success the app switches to the Result tab and shows a dialog with `Open` (open the `.md` in your default app), `Show in Finder` (or `Open Folder` off macOS), and `OK`.
+On error it switches to the Log tab.

 ### Output